You’ve seen them in the store, on TV and in the hands of men and women of all types: electronic cigarettes, or e-cigarettes.

 Traditional cigarettes are a known risk factor for bladder and lung cancer; however, long-term data is insufficient to prove an association with e-cigarettes at this time.
 Preliminary research indicates that vaping is associated with a temporary but powerful increase in arterial stiffness, which raises the risk of a future heart event.

 A more common hazard associated with vaping is the explosion of the battery used to heat the liquids, which can result in third-degree burns to hands, arms and legs.
 The lithium ion battery is similar to the type found in many hoverboards that were recalled due to fire risk.

-A recent study by the Centers for Disease Control and Prevention (CDC) found that 1 in 4 teens were exposed to secondhand smoke from e-cigarettes in the previous 30 days, which translates to more than 6 million children exposed.
+A 2018 study by the Centers for Disease Control and Prevention (CDC) found a dramatic increase in use of e-cigarettes by teens, with 78 percent more teens reporting daily use than in 2017.
 Health risks from secondhand smoke include delayed lung development, tooth decay and a higher risk of attention deficit hyperactivity disorder (ADHD).